Here are the top 5 e-commerce retailers of the 2018 holiday season

 And this is how the top five compared in 2017:

-- Amazon: will get a 43.1% share of all online retail sales
+- Amazon: got a 43.1% share of all online retail sales

 - eBay: 7.6%